jcs-elpa/vertico-flx/README.md

 ## 🔨 Usage

-Put the following line to your `init.el`.
+Put the following line to your `init.el`:

 ```elisp
 (vertico-flx-mode 1)